kenamarit/2d-tilemaps-unity-tutorial/README.md

 - In the 'Hierarchy' window, select Create->2d Objects->Tilemap

-- Create 4 duplicates of the Tilemap GameObject (found underneath the 'Grid' parent) and rename them: 'Water', 'Ground', 'Path', 'Foreground'
+- Create 4 duplicates of the Tilemap GameObject (found underneath the 'Grid' parent) and rename them: 'Water', 'Ground', 'Path', 'Foreground', 'Foreground-Collider'

 - In the 'Tile Palette' window, select 'Create New Palette.'
 Name your palette 'World' (or whatever you want) and click 'Create.'
 A file explorer window will pop up.
 Select the 'Tiles' folder you created in the previous step.